tendulkar/database-book/README.md

 # database-book
 The guide for understanding databases from scracth, it helps learners to start with simple key value store, and takes all the way to epaxos kind of databases.
 It's 170+ slides pdf, so wait for complete loading.
-Slides [link]([url](https://docs.google.com/presentation/d/1UI3I-hWTgxi59jAFqAuJTIa_Ei7TolXpvpb7vMOzCvY/edit?usp=sharing))
+Slides link: https://docs.google.com/presentation/d/1UI3I-hWTgxi59jAFqAuJTIa_Ei7TolXpvpb7vMOzCvY/edit?usp=sharing

 ### The jounery
 Takes how can we build a system that supports SELECT, INSERT, UPDATE, DELETE statements from scratch.
 We start with simple key value store, and take step by step approach by adding more real world use cases/challenges.